 Please tune in, sit back, and be in awe of our city's musical heritage that has inspired such incredible music from such young folks.
 And get excited - because future is bright!

 Check out the photos below from recent Cuttin' Class presentations.

-More shots of Cuttin' Class with the Warren Easton High School Brass Band:
+More shots of Cuttin' Class with students from the Joseph S Clark Brass Band: